OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

 ##  Rights

-In the "Rights" area, all course-specific groups appear, divided into group coaches and group participants and the rights groups assigned to the respective group.

 It often happens that you want to give users additional rights without giving them full ownership rights.
 You can do this in the **Rights** section.

+In the "Rights" area, all course-specific groups appear, divided into group coaches and group participants and the rights groups assigned to the respective group.

 Please keep in mind that here no individual rights are granted but rights for certain course tool groups, e.g. access to the course editor with all its integrated options or to the complete assessment tool.

-Here you can differentiate between group coaches and participants.
-All persons registered in that group will then have the right to use that tool in all courses.
+Alle Personen, die in
+die jeweilige Gruppe in der entsprechenden Rolle eingetragen sind erhalten dann automatisch die Berechtigung das jeweilige Werkzeug mit allen Optionen im gesamten Kurs zu verwenden.

  Course rights of a group are always bound to a single course.

+Often, the specific assignment of certain rights, instead of the entry as owner, is already useful or necessary for data protection reasons.

+Vergeben Sie diese erweiterten Rechte aber am besten an die _Teilnehmenden_ einer Gruppe nicht an die Betreuer, da damit weitere Berechtigungen verbunden sind.

+!!!
+Warning "Attention"

+    Group coaches basically also get access to the [assessment tool](Assessment_tool_-_overview.md) and can also assess all members of the group.
+Furthermore, dürfen sie Änderungen an den betreuten Gruppen vornehmen und haben Zugriff auf alle für Betreuer im Kursun freigegebenen Dinge!

 Group coaches always have access to the assessment tool and can also assess the members of the group.
 Furthermore they are allowed to make changes to the coaches of a group.

-Often, the specific assignment of certain rights, instead of the entry as owner, is already useful or necessary for data protection reasons.

 ### Vergabe zusätzlicher Rechte ###